dheideman/UCSD-RoboFishy/Documentation/raspi setup.md

 RaspiCam
 ------
+Not currently in use:  See V4L2 Driver above.

-Using raspicam because it allows for the adjustment of more raspberry pi camera properties. https://www.uco.es/investiga/grupos/ava/node/40
+Raspicam allows for the adjustment of more raspberry pi camera properties than pure OpenCV. https://www.uco.es/investiga/grupos/ava/node/40

 ```